-Giolito throws 4-hit gem, White Sox blank Astros 4-0
+Giolito spins 4-hit gem, White Sox blank Astros 4-0

 TRAINER’S ROOM

-Astros: Springer, who has missed the last four games with stiffness in his lower back, took batting practice on the field and will likely return Friday night, manager AJ Hinch said. … Altuve (hamstring) continues to make improvement but there still isn’t a target date for his return.
+Astros: Springer, who has missed the last four games with stiffness in his lower back, took batting practice on the field and will likely return Friday night, Hinch said. … Altuve (hamstring) continues to make improvement but there still isn’t a target date for his return.

 UP NEXT